sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 |   test.txt
 ```

 Folders *train* and *test* contain images and corresponding *.txt* files with the same names as images.
 In every *.txt* file there are 5 numbers that are number of *class* and *coordinates* of *boundary box*.
 In files *train.txt* and *test.txt* there are full paths to the images that will be used in *Darknet* framework.
-After *Darknet* installation we will configure the file and set the paths to these files.
+After *Darknet* installation we will update configuration and set the paths to these files in order *Darknet* knows with which data to train and test.

 <br/>